 Alchemy Bread is a cottage bakery in downtown Modesto, Loaves are made with love in a home kitchen, weekly baking schedule varies.
 Bread pickup details are sent via text or email after a subscription order is placed, or you can text or email to request the address for bread pickup.
 Alchemy Bread is a permitted Cottage Food Operation or "CFO" with a food handlers license, business license & all recipes are approved by our county.
 Please remember to be respectful of our residence when visiting, and to model kindness and community spirit to my neighborhood, friends and other customers.

 A few ways!
 One way is with a Subscription.
 Subscribers can sign up and pre-pay for a months worth of bread (one large weekly loaf) here on my site.
 Read more here.
 These sell out quickly each month, you can find out when then are available by following on facebook or instagram (links at bottom of this page).

 On many Saturdays we have Saturday Bread.
-This is when I make many special flavored sourdough breads including roasted garlic & olive oil, rosemary & lemon zest, wildflower honey, sprouted wheat & oats, toasted sunflower seed etc. This bread day is very popular and convivial and comes with a long line so do be punctual for Saturday Bread, and do bring a friend, parent, sibling to keep you company or make a new friend while you wait.
+This is when I make many special seasonal flavored sourdough breads including roasted garlic & olive oil, rosemary & lemon zest, apple spice oatmeal, orange blossom, toasted sunflower seed etc. This bread day is very popular and convivial and comes with a long line so do be punctual for Saturday Bread, and do bring a friend, parent, sibling to keep you company or make a new friend while you wait.
 Follow along on facebook or instagram to find out when Saturday bread is available and if I'm making your favorite flavor.
 Saturday bake is cash only, and first come first serve.

 Next week I have this fabulous party/ important business meeting/ special anniversary dinner/ hot first date/ friend that just had a baby who I am taking a meal/ family in town for just one day/church dinner/preschool fundraiser and your bread should be there!
 Can you make a special loaf just for me?